tayerthiaggo/irivermetrics/docs/module1.md

     Set the file extension of the input images.
 This parameter helps the module recognize the image files.

-- reg : float, optional
+- reg : float, optional, default = 0.07 for four bands or 0.08 for six bands

-    Define the regularization parameter (default = 0.07 for four bands or 0.08 for six bands).
-For further information refer to [this paper](https://doi.org/10.1080/15481603.2023.2168676)
+    Define the regularization parameter.
+For further information refer to [this paper](https://doi.org/10.1080/15481603.2023.2168676).

 - max_cluster : int, optional, default = 6 for four bands or 3 for six bands